-it’s a worn metaphor, the moth and the flame, but truly there’s no better way to describe the way my heart begs for immolation in the white hot core of your being
+it’s a worn metaphor, the moth and the flame, but truly there’s no better way to describe how my heart begs for immolation in the white hot core of your being

 I am a scribe who knows not what she serves.
 If Tanim and Daren are gods in their own right, they are long lost to time or choose to remain unknown to any but myself.
 If they are gods already established in the world, with followers and historic traditions, then why take these strange forms just for me?
 Why choose new names and stories?
 Perhaps they are not gods, then.
 I thought them once ghosts but if so they enjoy an unbelievable influence over the physical world for mere spirits.
 They can alter the environment, after all, even to the point of manifesting items or stealing them away.
 Such powerful abilities, combined with an apparent penchant for fire and a string of literally Hellish dreams on my part, suggest perhaps they are fallen angels or demons.
 Again, though, they would either have to have chosen new identities for our interactions or have never been recorded before my meager efforts.
 The first option seems illogical; why keep up the charade for over fifteen years?
 The second is, unfortunately, more or less impossible to prove to the satisfaction of all doubt.
 They could of course simply reveal the answer, but they enjoy my confusion too much to do so.
 I’m left then with vague theories and labels which never quite fit: “sun”, “moon”; “gods”, “angels”; “spirits”, “phantoms”.
 All I know for sure is that I serve they who call themselves Tanim and Daren, whatever they truly are.